jenpennen/git-basics/extra-local-vs-remote.md

 A **remote commit** is a commit that exists in the remote repository.
 It is **the result of pushing one or more local commits to the remote branch**.
 Remote commits are visible to all collaborators and form part of the shared project history.

-That said, you need to `git push` your commits to your remote repository for others to see it.
+That said, you need to `git push` your commits to the remote repository for others to see it.